-Jasmine Grace is an emerging experiential installation artist currently living and working between Australia and New York.
+Jasmine Grace is an emerging experiential installation artist currently living and working between Melbourne, Australia and New York, USA.
 She has completed her Masters in Public Art at RMIT, with a background in visual display and merchandising.

 Her most recent Australian commissions include; ‘Horizons’, a site specific light installation for White Night Geelong Festival, 2018.
 Alongside, ‘Harmony Tree’ a harmonious soundscape installation for the City of Greater Dandenong in 2017/2018.

 Other local commissions include; ‘Surge’ and ‘Submersion’ for Geelong After Dark Festival in 2017 and 2016.

 Jasmine’s group exhibitions include, ‘Windows to the Soul’ for Proximity at Three O clock Gallery, Southbank, Vic, and The Space between Lights Festival, Richmond, Vic in 2016.
 Alongside her graduate exhibition shows for MAPSMapping at Project Space and Lightscapes at Melbourne Central, commissioned by RMIT, in 2017/2018.